cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /word_footer_dist <pts>    - the distance (in points) from the footer to the bottom
                                of the page
-  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_keep_history         - do not clear Word's recent files list /word_max_pages <pages>    - do not attempt conversion of a Word document if it has more than
+  /word_field_quick_update   - perform a fast update of fields in Word before conversion /word_field_quick_update_safe - perform a fast update of fields only if there are no un-available linked files.
+  /word_keep_history         - do not clear Word's recent files list /word_max_pages <pages>    - do not attempt conversion of a Word document if it has more than
                                this number of pages